Despite huge volcano blast, Tonga avoids widespread disaster

 WELLINGTON, New Zealand (AP) — The blast from the volcano could be heard in Alaska, and the waves crossed the ocean to cause an oil spill and two drownings in Peru.
 The startling satellite images resembled a massive nuclear explosion.

-And yet, despite sitting almost on top of the volcano that erupted so violently on Saturday, the Pacific nation of Tonga appears to have avoided the widespread disaster that many initially feared.
+And yet, despite sitting almost on top of the volcano that erupted so violently on Saturday, the Pacific nation of Tonga appears to have avoided the widespread devastation that many initially feared.

+In its first update since the eruption, the government said Tuesday it has confirmed three deaths — two local residents and a British woman.
+Concerns remain over the fate of people on two hard-hit smaller islands, where most houses were destroyed, it said.
+Communications have been down everywhere, making assessments more difficult.

-Perhaps the biggest problem is the ash that has coated the main island and transformed it into a gray moonscape, contaminating the rainwater that people rely on to drink.
+But on Tonga’s main island of Tongatapu, perhaps the biggest problem is the ash that has transformed it into a gray moonscape, contaminating the rainwater that people rely on to drink.
 New Zealand’s military is sending fresh water and other much-needed supplies, but said Tuesday the ash covering Tonga’s main runway will delay the flight at least another day.

-Tonga has so far reported two deaths, and concerns remain over the fate of people on two smaller islands that were hard hit.
-Communications have been down everywhere, making assessments more difficult.

 “We did hold grave fears, given the magnitude of what we saw in that unprecedented blast,” said Katie Greenwood, the head of delegation in the Pacific for the International Federation of Red Cross and Red Crescent Societies.
 “Fortunately, in those major population centers we are not seeing the catastrophic effect we thought might happen, and that’s very good news.”